eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 The final increment of a global cycle is triggered when the card-cleaning threshold is reached, indicated by the `reason` attribute of the `<concurrent-trace-info>` element.

 In the next section that begins with the `gc-start` element, you can find information about the amount of memory available (`<mem-info>`) and where it is located in the heap.
-This snapshot is taken before the final increment's operations and phases are run and can be compared with a similar snapshot that is taken afterwards to understand the effect on the heap.
+This snapshot is taken before the final increment's operations and sub-operations are run and can be compared with a similar snapshot that is taken afterwards to understand the effect on the heap.
 The child element attribute values of the`<mem>` and `<mem-info>` elements indicate the status of the memory.

 **Note:** You can double check that the increment is associated with the GC global cycle in the example by checking the `contextid` attribute value matches the `id=12364` attribute value of the cycle's <gc-cycle> element.